thaliproject/Thali/pages/documentation/DeveloperHandbook.md

 * [security](https://github.com/thaliproject/Thali_CordovaPlugin/tree/master/thali/NextGeneration/security) - Various security related stuff
 * [thaliPeerPool](https://github.com/thaliproject/Thali_CordovaPlugin/tree/master/thali/NextGeneration/thaliPeerPool) - This is the central controller which receives requests to use the local nework connectivity and decides which ones will get through.

-With the exception of the first two all the other docs are JSDoc and so you can generate them locally by cloning Thali_CordovaPlugin, switching to vNext and then running `jx npm run createInternalDocs`.
+With the exception of the first two all the other docs are JSDoc and so you can generate them locally by cloning Thali_CordovaPlugin, switching to `master` branch and then running `jx npm run createInternalDocs`.
 This will create an "out" directory which contains an index.html which has all the docs.

 At this time our repo's are: